List of Top 10 characters: The Rumor

 Believed at first to be a running joke at the precinct, "the Rumor" was blamed for unexplained events or used as a transparent excuse ("I was waiting for the Rumor to show up").
 When Toybox was trapped under a collapsed part of the station, however, he appeared to her as a translucent, featureless humanoid.
 Five years after the Ultima incident, the Rumor eventually reveals his ultimate role as multiversal "criticality adjuster", applying slight adjustments to pivotal moments to effect a positive outcome.
 He can access superspace, the underlying connective region of the multiverse, to traverse great distances.
 He knows about Toybox's origins, and knows she has some greater, unrevealed destiny to fulfill.

 Sam "Colonel Lilliput" Slinger

-Senile father of Robyn "Toybox" Slinger and former member of Precinct 10 (he is seen in The Forty Niners as having commanded an army of toy soldiers).
+Sam Slinger is a senile father of Robyn "Toybox" Slinger and former member of Precinct 10 (he is seen in The Forty Niners as having commanded an army of toy soldiers).
 After Robyn is injured by Commissioner Ultima, Smax helps take care of him.
 He is based on General Jumbo, a British character from The Beano.
 Five years after the Ultima incident, his Alzheimer's has progressed to where he is hospitalized and only occasionally visited by Robyn and the Rumor, who has promised Sam to help Robyn fulfill her destiny.
 His wife was apparently Pandora.